Chostakovitch/TactileBrush/README.md

 4. The wish to make the user feel a continuous motion

 This algorithm may be useful to you.

+Please note that the algorithm works best with a small number of lines.
+See [Algorithm example](#algorithm-example) for a limitation when there is more than two lines.

 ## Compilation and installation